-This was originally planned as an animated short entitled "China Doll" about an oppressed and miserable Chinese girl who is whisked away by a British Prince Charming to happiness in the West.
-Then Disney consultant and children's book writer 'Robert San Souci' suggested making a movie of the Chinese poem, 'The Song of Fa Mu Lan', so the two projects were combined.
+The film was originally planned as an animated short entitled "China Doll," about an oppressed and miserable Chinese girl who is whisked away by a British Prince Charming to happiness in the West.
+Then Disney consultant and children's book writer Robert D. San Souci suggested making a movie of the Chinese poem, "The Song of Fa Mu Lan," so the two projects were combined.

 Disney animators were very keen to gain the support of the Chinese government, hoping that it might help smooth over relations following the upset that had been caused by the Disney-funded release of Kundun (1997).

 After the departure of Jeffrey Katzenberg in 1994, the story was infused with a lighter touch and handed over to the fairly new Florida feature unit.
-Up till that point, they had been mainly responsible for the Roger Rabbit shorts.
+Up until that point, they had been mainly responsible for the Roger Rabbit shorts.

 Real-life martial artist Mimi Chan and George Kee did the martial arts fights and choreography for the characters Mulan and Shang.
 Chan was discovered by Mark Henn while performing for the animation team in Orlando.
 He then used her as his model for Mulan.

 Harvey Fierstein was reluctant to voice a Chinese character, due to strong feelings about giving more opportunities to Asian actors.
 When he was assured that many true Asians were being cast as main characters, he agreed to play Yao.